How to Choose Paint Colors with a Color Wheel

 Learning how to use a color wheel will give home decorators the ability to mix and match colors together for a room that achieves balance, or harmony, one of the keys to successful home decorating.
 Here are some examples of complementary colors that make attractive color schemes.

 Red and Green: No, this isn't the bright reds and greens of Christmas.
-Complementary red and green uses more muted shades to bring out each other's best qualities.
+Complimentary red and green use more muted shades to bring out each other's best qualities.
 For instance, consider a kitchen that has mahogany cabinets and woodwork.
 Mahogany is a wood with a strong reddish cast to it, so it wouldn't be wise to put just any color on the walls.
 (In fact, it's smart to take a good look at the woodwork in any room when choosing to avoid clashing with the wood's tones).
 With a strong red in the wood, painting the kitchen walls in a pleasing shade of green is just the ticket to draw everything together in beautiful harmony.

-Red-Orange and Blue-Green: Another thing to remember about using the color wheel to choose paint is that two complementary colors don't have to have equal emphasis in order to work well together.
+Red-Orange and Blue-Green: Another thing to remember about using the color wheel to choose paint is that two complementary colors don't have to have an equal emphasis in order to work well together.
 Select one color as the primary shade and use the other as an accent, or add it into the room through accessories such as rugs and pillows.
 It's surprising how much little pops of red-orange can spark soothing blue-green without overwhelming its calming effect.

 Orange and Blue: Unless your lucky enough to have the resources for a complete home makeover, the likelihood is that you'll be keeping the furniture you already have when choosing new paint colors.
 It's essential to keep your furniture colors in mind when considering a new color scheme.
 For example, a room with blue-upholstered furniture could benefit from an accent wall painted in peach or some pillows in citrus orange.
-Try to carry the color scheme through into the next room in a muted fashion that makes the rooms look tied together.
+Try to carry the color scheme into the next room in a muted fashion that makes the rooms look tied together.

 So don't be intimidated by the thousands of colors on paint samples.
 Just whip out your trusty color wheel and come up with some combinations that will make your rooms come alive.